NeuroTechX/ntx_slack_archive/general.md

  >Hey everyone, were looking to bring on contributors to continue the great work that has been happening with the Neurotech Edu project!
 If you want to be part of a platform that will educate budding neurotech enthusiasts we are looking for you!
 Content creators and field experts are welcome, message me jfrayshe or sydneyneurotechx to get involved!

+9/29/2017 10:27 AM

+ **alexdni** :

+ >Thanks hailey for this amazing treatise on BMI / BCI, some really comprehensive and fascinating stuff